Yesterday was a family day and we sure had fun hanging out with Tiffany, Scott, and our three granddaughters.

 In the morning we all had some errands to run.
 Scott, Hailey and I went into Show Low to pick up some metal for a project Scott and I will be working on today.
 When we were done there we met Terry, Tiffany, Gracie, and Destiny at C-A-L Ranch, a store that was not here when we lived in Show Low.
 It’s a combination of Tractor Supply, Ace Hardware, and Cabela’s.
 They carry everything from western clothing and saddles to sporting goods to chain saws and nuts and bolts.
 I was surprised at the large selection of guns and ammunition they had in stock at very reasonable prices.

 Back at the ranch, well mini-ranch anyway, Scott and I decided to see if we could locate their septic tank, in preparation for the full hookup RV site he is installing for us.
 We currently have 50 amp electric and water, but if we stay for any length of time a dump would be good to have.
 But since the older woman they purchased the property from only had a general idea of where the septic tank was, we had to find it.
+They’d gotten a Knoxville TN Septic Tank Pumping service to empty it when it was full so they never got round to finding its location.
 We just had no idea how to accomplish that.
 First Scott moved some dirt around with the tractor hoping to uncover the tank, but that didn’t work.
 But at least we found out where it wasn’t.

 He even dug around with a shovel, while granddaughter Destiny and I supervised.
 I would have helped dig, but I’m Grandpa and rank has privileges.